 What is a VPN Tunnel?

-A VPN tunnel is a secure, encrypted connection between your device and the public internet.
-With your connection encrypted using robust algorithms, all your communications remain private and confidential from the second they leave your device.
+A VPN tunnel is an encrypted connection between your device and the public internet.
+With your connection encrypted using robust algorithms, all your communications remain private and confidential.

 When your data travels in a VPN tunnel, it is close to impossible for anyone to look into.
 This protects your traffic (such as banking transactions, web browsing, and emails) from third-parties like the government, your internet provider, etc.